Join scores of filmmakers and screenwriters from all over the world and have your work showcased in Harlem, Manhattan in the heart of New York City!

 - Submissions do not have to be premieres to be selected for exhibition.

-- Shorts are considered Documentary works under 44 minutes and under and Narrative Fiction 59 minutes and under.
+- Shorts are considered Documentary works 44 minutes and under and Narrative Fiction pieces are 59 minutes and under.

-- Works in progress may be submitted, but only during the Late or Extended deadlines and only if the film will be completed for final review at least one month before the Festival opening.
+- Works in progress may be submitted, but only during the Late or Extended deadlines and only if the film will be completed for final review at least seven weeks before the Festival opening.

 - Films that have had a limited commercial theatrical run or other distribution are allowed to submit.